patrinoua/patrinoua/README.md

 This [todo list](https://react-to-do-9bcf2.web.app/) could brighten up your day!

-If you are currently looking for a job you might find this useful [tipsforjobs](https://github.com/patrinoua/tipsforjobs)
+If you are considering working in tech or currently looking for a job you might find this useful [work-in-tech.org](https://work-in-tech.org)

 <!-- I'm always interested in new projects so let me know if you have something in mind! -->